 The icon for the inaugural Howl-O-Scream was Dr. Livingsdoom, a mad scientist who served as the tour guide for the Haunted Jungle Trail maze.
-Livingsdoom was portrayed by Scott Swenson, who would become the face of Howl-O-Scream for more than a dozen years.
+The Livingsdoom character was created by Scott Swenson, who would help lead and become the face of Howl-O-Scream for more than a dozen years.
 The icon also made an appearance in Labyrinth of Lost Souls, a prison-like maze where trapped souls haunted the living through a variety of special effects.
 Dark Cavern rounded out the mazes, held inside Curiosity Caverns, combining the real nocturnal creatures with special effects and scares.

 There was also a band of 70 costumed actors, the Creature Crew, who roamed the park creating chance encounters with guests.
 Other entertainment included appearances by Butch Patrick, the original “Eddie Munster,” and performances by acclaimed mentalist The Amazing Kreskin.
 A 1961 Cadillac hearse formerly owned by television horror host Dr. Paul Bearer was also on display.